 The two water supply schemes began operation in February 2004 following practical completion of construction and commissioning.
-Figures 1 and 2 show the quarterly financial performance trends from their operational inception in February 2004 to March 2006.
+Figures 1 and 2 show the quarterly financial performance trends from February 2004 to June 2007.
+It can be seen that Income has always been above Expenditure, a sign of financial sustainability of the systems.

-At the end of March 2006, the net profits of Oyibi Area and Abokobi Area schemes were approximately 280 million cedis (US\$31,100) and 340 million cedis (US\$37,800) respectively.
-Both water supply schemes yielded quite substantial amount of money of over 1 billion cedis (US\$111,100) each during the period; but the expenditure of the Oyibi Area water supply scheme was too high.
-This was mainly due to the high cost of operation and servicing of the two 27.0kVA generator sets.
-The Abokobi Area water supply scheme is connected to the National Electricity Grid because the location is supplied with electricity.
+At the end of June 2007, the net profits of Oyibi Area and Abokobi Area schemes were approximately 66,000 Ghana Cedis (US\$61,400) and 67,000 Ghana cedis (US\$62,300) respectively.
+Both water supply schemes yielded quite substantial amount of money of over 200,000 Ghana Cedis (US\$186,100) each during the period.

-Challenges and discussion
+Observations

-Funds are to be accumulated for O&M, and excess funds invested and used for major replacements and expansion of the water systems in future.

-In linking financial sustainability to the technical sustainability of the two water schemes, the Abokobi Area scheme seems to be performing better.

-Looking at the trend of cash inflow and outflow of the Oyibi Area scheme, the Water Board needs to adopt certain stringent measures to make more money to meet the high cost of operating the generator sets or find the alternative of getting connected to the National Electricity Grid which is cheaper.

-It is imperative that the financial administration of Water Boards be guided by the provisions in the new Financial Administration Act, 2003, (Act 654) in Ghana.
-The Act details out the procedures for financial administration in the public sector.

-In spite of a number of training programmes organized, a few caretakers and vendors have problems with recording correct meter readings.
-This might require either sustained training or suitable replacements.

-Some District Assembly members fail to attend Water Board meetings and this is disincentive to the decentralization policy for government and grass root participation in water and sanitation issues.

-While attendance and participation of female Water Board members has improved, they require some time to assert themselves and make their presence felt.
+- Funds are to be accumulated for O&M, and excess funds invested and used for major replacements and expansion of the water systems in future. - In linking financial sustainability to the technical sustainability of the two water schemes, the Abokobi Area scheme seems to be performing better. - Looking at the trend of cash inflow and outflow of the Oyibi Area scheme, the Water Board needs to adopt certain stringent measures to make more money to meet the high cost of operating the generator sets or find the alternative of getting hooked to the National Electricity Grid which is cheaper. - It is imperative that the financial administration of Water Boards be guided by the provisions in the new Financial Administration Act, 2003, (Act 654) in Ghana.
+The Act details out the procedures for financial administration in the public sector. - In spite of a number of training programmes organized, a few caretakers and vendors have problems with recording correct meter readings.
+This might require either sustained training or suitable replacements. - Some District Assembly members fail to attend Water Board meetings and this is disincentive to the decentralization policy for government and grass root participation in water and sanitation issues. - While attendance and participation of female Water Board members has improved, they require some time to assert themselves and make their presence felt.
 They require continuous encouragement and motivation.

-There is the need for improvement of flow of information generally and integration of traditional authorities of member communities in water and sanitation issues for greater effectiveness of the Water Boards.

-Hygiene education needs to be sustained through a variety of participatory tools in order to improve community appreciation for potable water and increased patronage of water from the stand pipes.
+- There is the need for improvement of flow of information generally and integration of traditional authorities of member communities in water and sanitation issues for greater effectiveness of the Water Boards. - Hygiene education needs to be sustained through a variety of participatory tools in order to improve community appreciation for potable water and increased patronage of water from the stand pipes.
 Some residents still fetch water from streams, dug-outs and unwholesome traditional sources.

-Conclusions and recommendations
+Concluding remarks and recommendations